 This is a slip and fall medical malpractice lawsuit stemming from treatment during an ophthalmologist visit.
 This claim was filed with the Maryland Health Care Alternative Dispute Resolution Office on May 2, 2017.
 Plaintiff's suit is the 205th medical malpractice case filed in Maryland this year.Summary of Plaintiff's Allegations

 Plaintiff is a patient at the Chesapeake Eye Care and Laser Center, P.C., in Anne Arundel County.
 When she is there for treatment, staff members dilate her eyes, thereby impairing her vision to some degree.

 Plaintiff needs to use the restroom.
-One of the staffers, subsequently named as a defendant, directs her to the restroom, but provides no escort.
-To reach the restroom, plaintiff must pass through a poorly lit hallway that is cluttered with office equipment, making passage difficult.
-Her vision already impaired, and worsened by the poor lighting, plaintiff walks into an unmarked clear glass door at the end of the hallway, suffering serious and permanent injuries.
+One of the staffers, subsequently named as a defendant, directs her to the restroom but provides no escort.
+To reach the restroom, the plaintiff must pass through a poorly lit hallway that is cluttered with office equipment, making passage difficult.
+Her vision already impaired and worsened by the poor lighting, plaintiff walks into an unmarked clear glass door at the end of the hallway, suffering serious and permanent injuries.